PolymerLabs/arcs/shell/docs/glossary.md

 ## **Isolation** ![Public](images/public.png)

-Each particle runs in an isolated execution environment that restricts the particle to only have side effects through very narrow interfaces: by rendering sanitized DOM through UX slots and through views.
+Each particle runs in an isolated execution environment that restricts the particle to only have side effects through very narrow interfaces: by rendering sanitized DOM through UX slots and through handles.

 In the Browser environment isolation is guaranteed by running particles in Web Workers that communicate to the Arcs runtime via serialized message passing.